Food Safety and Inspection Service, USDA.

 Comments must be received on or before December 22, 2000.

 Submit one original and two copies of written comments to: FSIS Docket Room, Docket #00-014R2, Room 102 Cotton Annex Building, 300 12th Street, SW., Washington, DC 20250-3700.
 All comments received in response to this notice will be considered part of the public record and will be available for viewing in the FSIS Docket Room between 8:30 a.m. and 4:30 p.m., Monday through Friday.Start Further Info

 Daniel L. Engeljohn, Director, Regulations Development and Analysis Division, Food Safety and Inspection Service, Washington, DC 20250-3700, Telephone (202) 720-5627, FAX (202) 690-0486.End Further Info End Preamble Start Supplemental Information

-In response to the requests, FSIS is reopening the comment period for 60 days, making comments due September 12, 2000.
-Also, FSIS has prepared a set of side-by-side documents which are now available on the FSIS homepage at www.fsis.usda.gov and also in the FSIS Docket Room (see ADDRESSES).
+In response to the requests, FSIS reopened the comment period for 60 days (65 FR 45749), making comments due September 12, 2000.
+Also, FSIS prepared a set of side-by-side documents which are available on the FSIS homepage at www.fsis.usda.gov and also in the FSIS Docket Room (see ADDRESSES).

 Additional Public Notification